mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 So, to prevent this kind of misunderstanding, it's often useful to deactivate the point symbols and replace them completely with labels.

-In QGIS, you can do this by changing the position of the labels:
+In QGIS, you can do this by changing the position of the labels to be rendered directly over the points they refer to.

+* Open the :guilabel:`Layer labeling settings` dialog for the :guilabel:`places` layer.
+* Go to the :guilabel:`Advanced` tab.
+* Click on the :guilabel:`over point` button.

 .. image:: ../_static/labels/011.png
    :align: center

-Now hide the point symbols by editing the layer style as usual, and setting the size of points to :kbd:`0`:
+* Hide the point symbols by editing the layer style as usual, and setting the size of points to :kbd:`0`:

 .. image:: ../_static/labels/012.png
    :align: center

-Click :guilabel:`OK` and you'll see this result:
+* Click :guilabel:`OK` and you'll see this result:

 .. image:: ../_static/labels/013.png
    :align: center